Rehoming, Loaning and Sharing Help

 Horses4Homes will then activate your listing, subject to you providing sufficient detail and you can then sit back and wait for the Horses4Homes team to screen the applicants who apply for your horse and forward to you the best ones available for you to explore further, saving you time, anxiety and worry.

 All the horses listed on Horses4Homes are vulnerable.
-They are all looking for caring, responsible, loving new homes (or sharers) and if you are able to help these horses by providing homes for life Horses4homes urges you to apply and help the horses.
-Many of the owners listing their horses on Horses4Homes have hit hard times and would love nothing more than to keep their much loved horse but for reasons out of their control they are unable to do so.
+They are all looking for caring, responsible, loving new homes or sharers.
+If you are able to help one of these horses by providing a home for life or a new sharing partnership, Horses4Homes urges you to apply and help these horses and their owners at a time of need.
+Many of the owners listing their horses on Horses4Homes have hit hard times and would love nothing more than to keep their much loved horse, but for reasons out of their control they are unable to do so.

-The fee to apply for a horse is a non-refundable £10.
-Horses4Homes is committed to matching you with the most appropriate horse to suit your requirements and therefore you are likely to need to apply for more than one horse to ensure you find the right one for you but completing the application process will be quicker each time as many of your answers will be saved from previous applications.
+- The fee to apply for a horse is a non-refundable £10.
+Horses4Homes is committed to matching you with the most appropriate horse to suit your requirements, therefore you are likely to need to apply for more than one horse to ensure you find the perfect match, but by completing the application process it will be quicker each time as many of your answers will be saved from previous applications.

 Before you Apply

-Before you formally agree to apply for a horse on Horses4Homes whether that be as a new owner, loanee or perhaps a sharer, it is necessary for you to seriously consider whether you have the time, knowledge, experience and financial capacity to make such a commitment.
+Before you think about applying for a horse listed on Horses4Homes whether that be as a new owner, loanee or perhaps a sharer, it is necessary for you to seriously consider whether you have the time, knowledge, experience and financial capacity to make such a commitment.
 Caring for and riding horses is a very time consuming and costly activity which should not be undertaken lightly.